Beating the Casinos: The Harvard & MIT Blackjack Scam

 Where Are They Now?

 One of the most asked questions about those involved in the Harvard blackjack scam is whether any were jailed.
 You have to remember that card counting is not illegal.
 To counter it, casinos have staff watching the tables and the people around them and use more decks of cards to make it more difficult for card counters.
-Many of the group were banned from casinos across the United States, and that is about as bad as it got for them.
+Many of the groups were banned from casinos across the United States, and that is about as bad as it got for them.

 R (7)

 Most have gone on to forge different careers, although they would have enjoyed quite the head start in their lives thanks to their savvy scam.
-As for whether any of them have since returned to the blackjack tables, you’d have to assume many have, when the opportunity has arisen, wouldn't you?
+As for whether any of them have since returned to the blackjack tables, you’d have to assume many have when the opportunity has arisen, wouldn't you?
 After all, old habits die hard, and all that…right?

 Author